 One of the great things about running an influencer campaign is that you’re able to tweak live campaigns as they’re running and keep an eye on the metrics listed above in [relatively] real time.
-That means you can make changes to the content, messaging, and visuals of your campaign as already-live posts deliver the insights you need to keep your campaign performing well.
+That means you can make changes to the content, messaging, visuals of your campaign and even your overall influencer marketing strategy as already-live posts deliver the insights you need to keep your campaign performing well.

 Optimization allows you to use influencer-generated sponsored content to target the exact audiences that are most relevant to you, directly from the influencer’s account.
 This supercharges social proof because endorsements come directly from the influencers’ accounts, not the brand’s account.